probcomp/bayeslite/doc/bql.rst

     .. code-block:: sql

         ESTIMATE
-            MUTUAL INFORMATION AS mutinf
+            MUTUAL INFORMATION AS "mutinf"
         FROM PAIRWISE VARIABLES OF p
-        ORDER BY mutinf
+        ORDER BY "mutinf"

 has the effect of estimating mutual information twice for each row because it is mentioned twice, once in the output and once in the ORDER BY, which is twice as slow as it needs to be.
 (Actually, approximately four times, because mutual information is symmetric, but that is an orthogonal issue.)

-To avoid this double evaluation, you can order the results of a subquery instead:
+To avoid this double evaluation, you can order the results of a subquery
+instead:

     .. code-block:: sql

         SELECT *
         FROM (
-            ESTIMATE MUTUAL INFORMATION AS mutinf
+            ESTIMATE MUTUAL INFORMATION AS "mutinf"
             FROM PAIRWISE VARIABLES OF p
         )
-        ORDER BY mutinf
+        ORDER BY "mutinf"

 .. index:: ``PREDICTIVE PROBABILITY``

 ``PREDICTIVE PROBABILITY OF <column> [GIVEN (<column(s)>)]``

    Function of one implied row.
 Returns the predictive probability of the row's value for the column named *column*, optionally given the data in *column(s)* in the row.

 .. index:: ``PROBABILITY DENSITY OF``